Jesusml1/php-mysql-nginx-docker/README.md

 ## Usage:

-1. Clone your workspace project inside this directory.
+1. Clone this repo.

+2. `cd` inside and clone your workspace project.

 2. Add your workspace directory to `.gitignore` file.